BjornL1/to_the_list_gd2/README.md

 1. From the list view:
    - Click on the "Edit" button for the list.
 This action will direct the user to a page with various edit options.
-   - On the edit options page, locate and click the "Items" button.
+   - On the edit options page, locate and click the "Show Items" button.
 This will bring up a dedicated items page.
    - On the item page, click on the "Add item" button, and an item adding page will be displayed.
    - Enter a new name and click on the "Add item" button to confirm the changes.
    - The new item will be displayed on the dedicated items page.
-   - Use the browser's back button to return to the list view.
+   - Use the Show List button to return to the list page.
 2. From the list view:
    - Click on the "Edit" button for the list.
 This action will direct the user to a page with various edit options.
-   - On the edit options page, locate and click the "Items" button.
+   - On the edit options page, locate and click the "Show Items" button.
 This will bring up a dedicated items page.
    - On the items page, locate the item you wish to clone and click on its "Edit" button.
 This action will display the edit item page.
    - On the edit item page, click on the "Duplicate Item" button.
 This will prompt the display of a duplicate item page.
    - Enter a name for the duplicated item and click on "Duplicate Item".
 A message will appear, confirming the duplication.
    - A confirmation page will then be displayed, showing the name of the duplicated item along with a "Close" button.
-   - Click on the "Close" button to return to the list view.
+   - Click on the "Close" button to return to the item view.
 3. From the list view:
     - From the list view, click on a list containing items.
     - Click on an item with the "Edit" button visible.
 This action will display the edit item page.
     - On the edit item page, click on the "Duplicate Item" button.
 This will prompt the display of a duplicate item page.
     - Enter a name for the duplicated item and click on "Duplicate Item".
 A message will appear, confirming the duplication.
     - A confirmation page will then be displayed, showing the name of the duplicated item along with a "Close" button.
-    - Click on the "Close" button to return to the list view.
-4. From the list view:
-    - Click on a list containing items.
-    - Click on an item with the "Duplicate" button visible.
-This action will prompt the display of a duplicate item page.
-    - Enter a name for the duplicated item and click on "Duplicate Item".
-A message will appear, confirming the duplication.
-    - A confirmation page will then be displayed, showing the name of the duplicated item along with a "Close" button.
-    - Click on the "Close" button to return to the list view
+    - Click on the "Close" button to return to the list item.

 In the image below, you can see an example of how the item "testid" is displayed before duplicating the item.